Whether you currently invest in real estate or are new to the idea, buying rental property in a college town might have crossed your mind.

 Next Steps: Do Your Due Diligence

-If you decide buying rental property in a college town is right for you, you can line up financing and start your search.
+If you decide buying rental property in a college area is right for you, you can line up financing and start your search.

 - Make sure it makes financial sense as an investment (run all the numbers – and rerun them!)

-- If the property was previously or is currently rented out, check for a rental certificate and ask the seller for income, expense, and lease information
+- If the property was previously or is currently rented out, check for a rental certificate and ask the property owners for rental income, expense, and lease information (including lease agreements, average rent, security deposits, tenant turnover, etc.)

 - Check environmental hazards (such as radon)